 May 19, 2017

-If everything is working properly, your AC should never need refrigerant.
+If everything is working properly, your AC should never need a refrigerant.

 In fact, a central air conditioner should never need refrigerant added unless there’s a refrigerant leak.